June is LGBTQ pride month.

 We realized there was a severe lack of LGBTQ focus in the investment community, and no one was screening for workplace policies for LGBTQ employees, so we decided to launch it ourselves.

-Q: You now have nearly 251 companies in Equality Works index.
+Q: You now have nearly 251 companies in the Workplace Equality Index.
 What changed?

 A: The decision for many companies to embrace workplace equality was very much a business decision related to equality for women in the workplace, and racial equality.
 It fit into those metrics.